Becoming an adoptive parent

 In adoption, we usually advise a minimum age gap of two years between any birth children and an adopted child.
 Your child would need to be at least 3 years old as most children available for adoption are toddler age and upwards.
 Although for some children, a wider age gap would be needed and there may be additional risks with the adoption.

 Sometimes it is in the best interests of the child to be placed outside of our immediate area and therefore we will consider people applying from outside our county if we feel they will be able to meet the needs of our children.

-This helps us make sure we make the best possible matches of children and adoptive parents.
 We may also redirect you to your local adoption service if that is more appropriate.